 One of the coolest things we do is keep a fully stocked “book basket” on our coffee table with things all of us can pick up and browse, and we definitely try to use that space to reflect literary rebels, both factual and fictional.
 Recently, I added a big collection of books from Candlewick Press and they’ve been amazing!
 You could use these as the basis of a unit study – either on one particular person or group of people, or overall to talk about being a rebel!

 If you’ve been following Unschool Rules for any time, you probably know how much Ashar is into history.

 She’s obsessed with Shakespeare, and thanks to falling in love with the Hamilton soundtrack, fascinated by the Revolutionary War.
 The following books have been very cool ways to learn more about those topics:

 What’s So Special About Shakespeare? by Michael Rosen

 This is a great book that’s shown us a lot we didn’t know about Shakespeare.
-Sarah and I are actually reading it aloud together (yes, family read-alouds can still be AWESOME when you have teens!) and have learned a bunch – including how Shakespeare sort of stole a theater, that he has no direct living descendants, and how he uses language tricks to make specific points.
-It’s an easy read, probably designed more for middle grades than high school, but still interesting even at Sarah’s age (and mine)!
+Ashar and I are actually reading it aloud together (yes, family read-alouds can still be AWESOME when you have teens!) and have learned a bunch – including how Shakespeare sort of stole a theater, that he has no direct living descendants, and how he uses language tricks to make specific points.
+It’s an easy read, probably designed more for middle grades than high school, but still interesting even at Ashar’s age (and mine)!